m-grainger/Google-Maps-API-Project/README.md

 - ~~access other apis to generate values based off of lat and long~~
 - ~~use lat and long from google to query yelp~~
 - return MEANINGFUL results
+- test google places api to see if it can potentially replace using google maps + yelp

 Partially Complete / Needs Love
 - allow the user to select what they are looking for (bar, restaurant, food cart, etc)